 The solar panels and racking, which comprise the majority of the Project's equipment, are not flammable.
 Tempered glass offers protection from heat and the elements, and the panels are designed to absorb heat as solar energy.
-As concluded by the North Carolina State University:
+As concluded by a study by the North Carolina State University: